VOLTTRON/volttron/docs/source/developing-volttron/contributing/contributing-documentation.rst

    file:///home/<USER>/git/volttron/docs/build/html/overview/index.html

-When complete, changes can be contributed back using the same process as code :ref:`contributions <contributing>` by creating a pull request.
+When complete, changes can be contributed back using the same process as code :ref:`contributions <Contributing-Code>` by creating a pull request.
 When the changes are accepted and merged, they will be reflected in the ReadTheDocs site.

 .. |VOLTTRON| unicode:: VOLTTRON U+2122